stanfordjournalism/stanford-progj-2023/docs/python/data_analysis_intro.md

 Don't forget that you can run complex or time-consuming data acquisition processes **outside of Jupyter** using normal Python scripts, perhaps as part of a [multi-step data pipeline](data_pipelines_with_modules.md).

 Such pipelines, especially if they need to run on a regular basis, are often best suited for execution on virtual machines in the cloud that do not have a graphical environment.
 In such an environment, it can be easier to set up and debug a traditional Python script than a notebook.
+Running your code on a schedule in the cloud frees you from the chore of managing the code on your own computer.

 And of course, the data produced by such a script is always accessible to a Jupyter notebook during the analysis phase.

+### Disclaimers

 It should be noted that these recommendations are more a matter of taste than hard and fast rules.